Evolutionary Psychology And Mental Health Issues

 Sexual selection is a special type of natural selection.
 In sexual selection, a characteristic that helps the individual get a mate is passed on to the next generation.
 An example in the animal world is peacocks, whose males developed their colorful tail feathers through sexual selection.

-Here are the six basic tenets of evolutionary psychology:
+Here are the six basic tenets:

 1. The purpose of the human brain is to process information.
 As it does, it creates responses to stimuli.